 Once you have your foam form, with a stronger, more refined surface, you can then consider how you wish to finish it.
 The sanded surface as it stands will take spray-paint nicely, but here we will look at how to create a tactile finish using Sugru – as air-curable mouldable silicone rubber.
 This is useful for creating features such as the "grips" you might find on a power-drill, or a steering-wheel of a car, for example.
 I have also "inset" strips of ABS plastic as an experiment to accentuate details of the form.
 Next you can see how this is done.

-Affix 1mm square ABS plastic strip to the various feature (parametric) lines to give definition, or even to add patterns as you like.
+Affix a 1mm square of ABS plastic strip to the various feature (parametric) lines to give definition, or even to add patterns as you like.
 Using a cocktail stick to apply the superglue will keep things neat and avoid gluing your fingers to the model (...it happens to the best of us!)

-- The Sugru will be rolled between food-wrap to make it thin and allowing it to be peeled and placed onto the model.
+The Sugru will be rolled between food-wrap to make it thin and allowing it to be peeled and placed onto the model.
 A scalpel is useful for trimming any excess.

-- A curious tool is the Chapati rolling-pin: I used it because I realised that a heavy "western" rolling pin was about 4 times as hefty, and this little rolling-pin was clearly designed for rolling small thin items when you think about it...
+A curious tool is the Chapati rolling-pin: I used it because I realised that a heavy "western" rolling pin was about 4 times as hefty, and this little rolling-pin was clearly designed for rolling small thin items when you think about it...
 If you happen not to have one, a section of pipe will do fine.

 Very little force is needed to cleanly trim the Sugru, as long as it’s a new blade.
 (Although a curved blade is best for cutting soft things, a straight and pointed blade will help get into corners).
 For pro results, try a "15C" scalpel blade - best of both worlds.